reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

 ```
 We extracted the observation part of the logic into a separate `TransactionInstrumentation` class.
 This approach is not unreasonable.
 Compared to the original version, it aids the *flexibility* and the *testability* of the code, as we will discuss below in this article.
 (In fact, I took the idea directly from the excellent article about [domain-oriented observability](https://martinfowler.com/articles/domain-oriented-observability.html) by Pete Hodgson.)

-On the other hand, it smears the logic so thin across multiple classes and methods that it would take longer to learn it than the original, at least for me.
-[1]
+On the other hand, it smears the logic so thin across multiple classes and methods that it would take longer to learn it than the original, at least for me.<div class="tooltip">*<span class="tooltiptext">For code understandability, the crossing point might actually depend on  individual cognitive features of the developer: attention, the tendency to control things more tightly or more loosely, the habits of working with code.
+I suspect this may the crux of the debate around the Robert Martin's hard "<a href="https://sites.google.com/site/unclebobconsultingllc/one-thing-extract-till-you-drop">extract till you drop</a>" recommendation.</span></div>

 Extracting responsibilities into separate modules or services (rather than just classes) doesn't help to further improve understandability per se, however it may help with other qualities related the learning curve: the *discoverability* of the functionality (for example, through service API discovery) and the *observability* of the system, which we will discuss below.